-Still, it’s not as if this blog has the gravitas of The New York Times or anything.
-Besides, there’s probably some dude sitting in a forgotten corner of the WDI offices in Glendale with the title of “Potty Show Design, Tiling & Technical Director” who takes his work very seriously, yet is always the butt of jokes.
-Well, good sir, your day is finally here.
-You can now do a celebratory fist-pump and regale your family with the kind words this blog told of your fine work.
-Suffice to say, this post has been a long time coming, it just took me a while to collect a sufficient number of photos of various restrooms.
+Truthfully, I don’t know why I’ve shied away from this topic.
+Just think, there’s probably some dude sitting in a forgotten corner of the Imagineering offices with the title of “Potty Show Design, Tiling & Technical Director” who takes his work very seriously, yet is the butt of jokes.
+Good sir, your day is finally here.
+You can now do a celebratory fist-pump and regale your family with this blog’s praise of your fine work.
+I can only hope my great investigative journalism shining a light on your work helps earn this blog its first (of many) Peabody Awards…

 While the restrooms on this list are my favorites at Walt Disney World, it’s tough to take a topic like this too seriously, so…uh…enjoy, I guess?